 I thought I had touched on all of the waterfalls I’ve visited in the Pictured Rocks National Lakeshore, but apparently not.
-Miners Beach falls is a little treasure just waiting to be found, and it’s amazingly easy to visit.
+Miners Beach Falls (also known as Elliot Falls) is a little treasure just waiting to be found, and it’s amazingly easy to visit.

 The Pictured Rocks just so happens to be one of my favorite places to visit.
 And if you’re looking to spend just one day there, the area around Miners Beach is a really great choice.
 There’s the interesting rock formation at Miners Castle, and if you continue down a dirt road for a short distance, you’ll end up at Miners Beach.
 In the depths of summer, I bet this beach is amazing for swimming.
 In early May, though, this beach can be downright wicked.
 The winds off the lake can cause the temperature to drop significantly, but you’ll still be rewarded with stunning views.

-2) You’ll reach a point where you can turn left toward Miner’s Castle or turn right toward the Lakeshore trailhead.
-Head toward the Lakeshore trailhead.
+- You’ll reach a point where you can turn left toward Miner’s Castle or turn right toward the Lakeshore trail head.
+Head toward the Lakeshore trail head.

 Where in the World is Miners Beach Falls?